It’s an age-old question: why pay for something you can get for free?

 1. The Discount Amount

-Paid programs offer steep employee discounts that are diverse and exclusive.
+Paid employee discount programs offer steep discounts that are diverse and exclusive.
 Since paid programs foster direct relationships with local and national retailers, employees can access special offers of at least 15% off brand names that don’t expire.

 Free programs offer discounts that are accessible to the public and small; smaller even, because the product or service provider reduces the discount percentage to make up for the cost of paying the platform for each transaction.
 Hidden fees at checkout can render the discounts almost nonexistent.